 Meatball Hoagie Sandwiches are savory meatballs simmered in flavorful marinara sauce until tender, and then nested on a toasted sandwich roll and topped with smoky cheese.
+Thank you Milk Means More – United Dairy Industry of Michigan for sponsoring this post.
+All opinions are my own.

-After having a snowless, green Christmas here up north, Old Man Winter has finally made a grand entrance with over a foot of fluffy flakes over the past two weeks.
+After having a green Christmas here up north, Old Man Winter has finally made a grand entrance with over a foot of fluffy flakes over the past two weeks.
 We couldn’t be more ready.
 Our skis and snowboards are waxed and sharpened, snowshoes lined up and ready, and the sleds are already getting an ample amount of use.
 The Sons have also been wanting to build a real-live igloo for as long as I can remember.
 For the most part, I’ve pacified them by digging a labyrinth of snow tunnels through the plow piles along the driveway.
-Since the new house sits on a few acres of land in the country, I acquiesced to the idea of building and igloo this year…after they completed a fair amount of research on structure and building methods to report back to me. (hashtag: homeschool kid problems)
+Since the new house sits on a few acres of land, I acquiesced to the idea of building and igloo this year…after they completed a fair amount of research on structure and building methods to report back to me. (hashtag: homeschool kid problems)

 The Sons, along with a couple of eager friends, spent a few hours researching igloos, weather patterns, etc. Honestly, they did way more research than I had anticipated.
 As it turns out, Northern Michigan doesn’t get the “right kind of snow” to build a structurally sound igloo.
 Rather, our abundance of lake effect snow is better suited to building quinzee snow shelters.
 Quinzee shelters are more of a survival shelter than a residential proposition, which suits our purposes just fine.
 The boys spent an entire weekend concentrating snow by the shovelful into one huge pile in the yard.
 From that pile, they carved out a semi-roomy interior, inside of which 3 man-ish sized teenage boys can fit comfortably.